robotframework/RIDE/doc/releasenotes/ride-2.0b1.rst

 Please note, that the features and fixes are not yet closed.
 This pre-release is being done because it has important fixes.

-**The recommended wxPython version is, 4.0.7post2** **wxPython version 4.1 may reveal some problems with RIDE.**
+**The recommended wxPython version is, 4.0.7post2**

+**wxPython version 4.1 may reveal some problems with RIDE.**

 *Linux users are advised to install first wxPython from .whl package at* `wxPython.org`_.

-All issues targeted for RIDE {version.milestone} can be found from the `issue tracker milestone`_.
+All issues targeted for RIDE v2.0 can be found from the `issue tracker milestone`_.

 Questions and comments related to the release can be sent to the